B.F.A. in Dance Performance and Choreography with PreK-12 Dance Education Concentration

-The Teacher Education Executive Board (TEEB) reserves the right to refuse, deny or revoke the application for admission to professional education programs or entry into student teaching of any student whose observed conduct is deemed incongruent with established guidelines of student demeanor for those planning to enter the teaching profession as excerpted from the “Statement of Professional Behavior for Undergraduate and Graduate Teacher Education Students,” in the Towson State University Compass (1987 Student Handbook), and “NEA Code of Ethics” (1975), adopted by the College of Education Council in September 1988, and reaffirmed by TEEB in November 1990, October 1995, February 1996 and February 2000.
+The Teacher Education Executive Board (TEEB) reserves the right to refuse, deny or revoke the application for admission to professional education programs or entry into internship of any student whose observed conduct is deemed incongruent with established guidelines of the Professional Behavior Policy.

 Overall Goals for BFA Performance and Choreography and PreK-12 Dance Education Concentration

 The B.F.A.
 Dance Performance and Choreography with a concentration in PreK-12 Education major leads to PreK-12 teacher certification in the state of Maryland.
 Professional education courses in the dance education major combine with dance courses to prepare the student for a full-time internship in public school systems.
 Students must be accepted into the teacher certification program by the Dance Education Unit and must complete the specified teacher education sequence.

 Synthesize expressive range, stylistic versatility and rigorous standards within healthy technical achievement and somatic understanding;

 Analyze, intuit, deliver and evaluate the creative process for original dance choreography;